snowmeltarcade/projectbirdracing/documentation/story/story.md

 #### Levels and Experience Points

 The experience given to the winner of a race depends on the levels of the other avions in the race.
-The high the levels, the more experience given.
+The higher the levels, the more experience given.

 #### In the Wild